StarChart-Labs/corona-ide/README.md

 It is also recommended to turn on "save actions", under the Java Editor settings, to format saved lines and perform other cleanup operations

+You will also need to install the Eclipse plugin [e(fx)clipse](http://www.eclipse.org/efxclipse/index.html).

 Once settings are configured, use the Eclipse Gradle IDE plug-in (we are currently using STS) to import all projects from the root of the repository

 #### Gradle Build Scan